jigx-com/jigx-docs-examples/docs/Components/form/media-field.md

 - To delete a media file, click on the trash icon shown on the media thumbnail at the bottom of the selection screen.
 - When multiple files are selected the first thumbnail displays the trash icon.
 Tap on the image thumbnail you want to delete, the trash icon will display, tap on the icon, the image is deleted.
 - An image, video, or file can be reference for upload from a data source.
 - When using the `intialValue` property to display a media file be aware that uploading media from Android and trying to read it in iOS and vice versus is not possible as it cannot display the image due to the local-uri path.
 When a media-file cannot be viewed an icon with the file's title is displayed.
-Use [conversions ]() to base64 to store files.
+Use [conversions ](#) to base64 to store files.
 - When uploading multiple files, by default only three files are displayed in the media-field.
 If there are more than three files for upload the third file is overlayed with a + and the number of files, e.g. +2 and the number of items displays in the top right-hand corner of the media-field.

 ## Examples and code snippets

 ### Upload image & use freestyle cropping

 This component *uploads* an image using the `mediaType: image` property.
 Clicking on the paperclip icon will display a menu where you can choose to upload an existing file from your device or use the camera to take a new image.
 After selecting the file, or loading and cropping the image to the specified size, the file is first validated, then the upload button becomes enabled.
-Press the *Upload file *button at the bottom, which will trigger an action to *create* the file.
+Press the \*Upload file \*button at the bottom, which will trigger an action to *create* the file.

 **Examples:**
 See the full example using dynamic data in [GitHub](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jigx-components/media-field/media-field-image.jigx).

-::Image[]{src="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/u4A9URQ_qy9wPyxCLyr8E_cc-media-image-dd.png" size="90" position="center" caption="Image upload" alt="Image upload"}
+::Image[]{src="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/u4A9URQ_qy9wPyxCLyr8E_cc-media-image-dd.png" size="90" position="center" caption="Image upload" alt="Image upload" signedSrc="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/u4A9URQ_qy9wPyxCLyr8E_cc-media-image-dd.png"}

 :::CodeblockTabs
 media-field (dynamic)